Thursday, 5 December 2019

 Christmas dinner is not dinner without excellent gravy

-67 relies on two gravies for Christmas dinner.
-Both are rich, creamy without dairy and muscular in flavour.
-Best of all, both can be made right now - or any time up Christmas - frozen and reheated for the Big Day.
+Gravy is essential at Christmas dinner and 67 has a choice of 4 tried and tested recipes.
+Two are vegetarian; all except one are rich, creamy without dairy and muscular in flavour.
+Best of all, they can be made right now - or any time up Christmas - frozen and reheated for the Big Day.

-The first is 67's popular super-healthy vegan gravy which looks and tastes so much like meat gravy, carnivores like it.
-It goes double duty, which means cook doesn't have to make two gravies and prevents sulks between opposing food camps.
+Popular super-healthy vegan gravy which looks and tastes so much like meat gravy, carnivores like it.
+It goes double duty, which means cook can make two different gravies from one base.

 1. Vegetarian/vegan gravy